ffatahillah7/dsf-dibimbing/README.md

 ### Correlation Matrix

+# Conclusion

+-  Children under 10 years have a better chance of surviving, perhaps because they are prioritized for rescue using lifeboats

-Pclass and Fare have a negative correlation, the lower the Pclass, the higher the Fare
+-  Pclass and Fare have a negative correlation, the lower the Pclass, the higher the Fare

-The feature that has the most influence on Survived is Pclass
+-  The feature that has the most influence on Survived is Pclass
+-  Passengers with high costs have a better chance of surviving than those with low costs
+-  The percentage of survivors in Pclass = 1 is greater than in Pclass 2 and 3
+-  The percentage of survivors in Sex = female is higher than male